-Pregnacare pregnancy supplements contain Department of Health-recommended levels of 400mcg folic acid which you’re advised to start taking at least three months prior to starting TTC and during the first three months of pregnancy, to help prevent neural tube defects (here’s why folic acid is so important).
-It is also recommended that vitamin B12 is taken with folic acid at this time
+Pregnacare pregnancy supplements contain Department of Health-recommended levels of 400μg folic acid which you’re advised to start taking at least three months prior to starting TTC and during the first three months of pregnancy, to help prevent neural tube defects (here’s why folic acid is so important).
+Folic acid also contributes to maternal tissue growth during pregnancy.
+It is also recommended that vitamin B12 is taken with folic acid at this time.

-Public Health England recommend that everyone take a daily supplement dose of 10mcg vitamin D, this includes pregnant women, breastfeeding mums and children under five.
+The UK Department of Health recommend that everyone take a daily supplement dose of 10μg of vitamin D, this includes pregnant women, breastfeeding mums and children under five.
 So make sure you look for this level in a combined pregnancy supplement, in addition to folic acid.
 Why is this important?
 Find out here

 6. The importance of Omega 3 With DHA

-You may also want to consider taking an additional supplement of Omega-3 with DHA, which is especially important during pregnancy as it contributes to normal brain and eye development of the foetus (this is available in Pregnacare Plus and Max)
+You may also want to consider taking an additional supplement of Omega-3 with DHA, which is especially important during pregnancy as it contributes to normal brain and eye development of the foetus (this is available in Pregnacare Plus and Pregnacare Max for during pregnancy)